LEADING OFF: Father's Day tributes, Nats streak, Yanks skid

 DAD'S DAY

 Major League Baseball is paying tribute to the dads this weekend, with blue tones added to hats, uniforms and cleats for Father's Day.
 Nationals star Bryce Harper wore eyeblack patches to honor his pop.
-Angels teammates Cam Bedrosian, C.J.
-Cron certainly could share some stories - all of their dads played in the majors, too.
+Angels teammates Cam Bedrosian and C.J.
+Cron certainly could share some stories — their dads played in the majors, too.

 DAZZLING DIAMONDACK